Automatic watches are a bit strange from an outsider’s perspective.

 Packaging & First Impression

-Vincero Icon in packaging
+The Icon comes in

 I’m usually not too worried about unboxing experiences, so long as the watch isn’t just tossed into its packaging haphazardly (which I’ve seen before).